Australian Real Estate in Focus: Inflation, Employment, and Policy Trends

 (Originally posted 26/09/2024)

-As we enter September, it is critical to stay up to date on the trends impacting the rental market in Sydney’s CBD.
+As we exit September, it is critical to stay up to date on the trends impacting the rental market in Sydney’s CBD.

 According to recent CoreLogic data, Sydney’s rental market saw a severe downturn in July and August.